bigskysoftware/htmx/www/content/docs.md

 </button>
 ```

-So, the string `hx-on`, followed by a colon, then by the name of the event.
+So, the string `hx-on`, followed by a colon (or a dahs), then by the name of the event.

 For a `click` event, of course, we would recommend sticking with the standard `onclick` attribute.
 However, consider an
-htmx-powered button that wishes to add an attribute to a request using the `htmx:config-request` event.
+htmx-powered button that wishes to add a parameter to a request using the `htmx:config-request` event.
 This would not
-be possible with an `on*` property, but can be done using the `hx-on:htmx:config-request` attribute:
+be possible using a standard `on*` property, but it can be done using the `hx-on:htmx:config-request` attribute:

 ```html
 <button hx-post="/example"